Bachelor’s Degree Required

 Once your candidacy is expired, you are no longer considered an admitted degree at the Harvard Extension School, and you’ll lose all degree-candidate privileges.

 If you decide at some future date to return, you’ll need to officially re-apply to the program adhering to all current admission and degree requirements.
+You should contact the Office of Predegree Advising & Admissions to discuss readmission.
 Please note that without exception courses over five years old are considered expired and will no longer fulfill degree requirements.

 Required to Withdraw from the Degree Program due to Student Conduct Violations